 Four US presidents in the KKK?
 Google’s latest problem with featured answers

-In a featured snippet, Google lists four US presidents as Klan members, even though there's no conclusive evidence any were.
+Technically called a “featured snippet,” Google lists four U.S. presidents as Klan members, even though there's no conclusive evidence any were.

 If you’re trying to research US presidents who may have been Ku Klux Klan members — don’t believe everything you see on Google.
 While there appears to be no conclusive evidence any actually were Klan members, Google lists four.